com-480-data-visualization/project-2024-Formula1/README.md

 🏁 Hans Kristian Bjørgo Kværum &#8195; &#8195; [381875] <br>
 🏁 Riccardo Lionetto&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;[370934] <br>

+### ✅ Live prototype
+The final live prototype can be found at this link: [website](https://formula1viz.altervista.org/index.html)

 ### 📍 Milestones
 <b>Milestone 1:</b> Proposal <br>
 In the folder [milestones](/Milestones), the [proposal](/Milestones/milestone1/Milestone1.md) can be found in its markdown version together with a [Jupiter Notebook](/Milestones/milestone1/exploratory_analysis-milestone-1.ipynb) containing the pre-processing scripts.